liong-t/aiap12_group1_sharing/draft2.md

 ## 1. Introduction

-Stable Diffusion, a text-to-image deep learning model, was developed and released by the start-up Stability AI in August 2022.
+Stable Diffusion, a latent diffusion model, was developed and released by the start-up Stability AI in August 2022.
 The user can input a text prompt in plain English, and the model would output an image to match the given prompt.
 Stable Diffusion quickly made news headlines and captured the popular imagination.
 In February 2023, Forbes reported that Stable Diffusion is used by "more than 10 million people on a daily basis" [1].

-Before the arrival of Stable Diffusion, text-to-image diffision models such as DALL-E and Midjourney were publicly available only via cloud services.
-Stable Diffusion was the first diffision model which had its code and model weights released to the public, allowing users to run the model on their own modest hardware resources.
+Before the arrival of Stable Diffusion, text-to-image diffusion models such as DALL-E and Midjourney were publicly available only via cloud services.
+Stable Diffusion was the first diffusion model which had its code and model weights released to the public, allowing users to run the model on their own modest hardware resources.
 [2]

 Hugging Face has gathered recent diffusion models from independent repositories in a single community project, called the `diffusers` library.
-[3]
+[3] They utilized their library to create a stable diffusion API pipeline.

-In this article, we walk through some code to demonstrate the use of the `diffusers` API, which allows us to perform inferencing to generate synthetic images.
+In this article, we walk through some code to demonstrate the use of the text-to-image diffusion pipeline by Hugging Face, which allows us to perform inferencing to generate synthetic images.

 ## 2. What is Stable Diffusion?